The-Powerpuff-Rangers/coding-rangers/readme.md

 ## License

 It's the  GPL-3.0 license.
-For more details, see the https://github.com/The-Powerpuff-Rangers/coding-rangers/blob/master/LICENSE.
+For more details, see the <a src="https://github.com/The-Powerpuff-Rangers/coding-rangers/blob/master/LICENSE">license</a>.

 ## About Us